-Michelle O’Donoghue, MD, MPH is an Associate Physician in the Cardiovascular Division of Brigham and Women’s Hospital, an Affiliate Physician in the Cardiovascular Division of Massachusetts General Hospital and an Associate Professor of Medicine at Harvard Medical School.
+Michelle O’Donoghue, MD, MPH holds the inaugural McGillycuddy-Logue Distinguished Chair in Cardiology at Brigham and Women’s Hospital.
+She is an Associate Physician in the Cardiovascular Division of Brigham and Women’s Hospital, an Affiliate Physician in the Cardiovascular Division of Massachusetts General Hospital and an Associate Professor of Medicine at Harvard Medical School.
 She has been working as an investigator with the TIMI Study Group since 2005.

 Dr. O’Donoghue’s primary research focus is the design and conduct of multicenter clinical trials for patients with stable and unstable heart disease, in addition to other related disease states.
-She acted as the co-Principal Investigator of the global SOLID-TIMI 52 trial, the phase III randomized trial of the direct Lp-PLA2 inhibitor darapladib in patients after an acute coronary syndrome.
+She also has a particular research interest in women’s cardiovascular health.
+She was the co-Principal Investigator of the global SOLID-TIMI 52 trial, the phase III randomized trial of the direct Lp-PLA2 inhibitor darapladib in patients after an acute coronary syndrome.
 She also served as the National Lead Investigator for the LATITUDE-TIMI 60 trial, the phase III randomized trial of losmapimod in ACS patients.
 She is currently serving as a National Coordinator for the HPS-4/TIMI 55 ORION-4 trial, the phase III trial of the novel PCSK9 inhibitor inclisiran.
+She is the Principal Investigator of the GOLDILOX-TIMI 69 trial, a phase 2B trial of a novel LOX-1 inhibitor.
+She is also the Principal Investigator of the OCEAN(a)-DOSE, a phase 2 dose-ranging study of olpasiran, a small interfering RNA to reduce Lp(a) concentration.
 Prior trial leadership includes the PRINCIPLE-TIMI 44 trial (a pharmacodynamic study of prasugrel versus clopidogrel in PCI) and the LANCELOT phase II program of the PAR-1 antagonist atopaxar.
 She has been the project Principal Investigator for the cardiovascular risk assessment of two investigational therapeutics in the field of bone metabolism.
 She was the local Principal Investigator of the PEGASUS-TIMI 54 trial (ticagrelor in patients with a history of myocardial infarction) and the CAMELLIA-TIMI 61 trial (lorcaserin in overweight patients with cardiovascular disease or risk factors).
 Additional clinical research interests include the evaluation of novel antiplatelet drugs, established and novel biomarkers, the study of women and heart disease and the development of novel therapeutics in the management of acute coronary syndromes and diabetes mellitus.